-Is there any legal basis for this in the UK?
+What is the legal basis for this in the UK?

-Maintenance pending suit is defined as an order requiring either party to the marriage to make the other such periodical payments for his or her maintenance and for such term beginning not earlier than the date of the presentation of the petition and ending with the determination of the suit.
+- MPS is defined as an order requiring either party to the marriage to make the other such periodical payments for his or her maintenance and for such term beginning not earlier than the date of the presentation of the petition and ending with the determination of the suit.

 Backdating of maintenance pending suit

-- How much will the court award for maintenance pending suit?
+How much will the court award for maintenance pending suit?

-- What is the procedure to establish maintenance pending suit?
+What is the procedure to establish maintenance pending suit?

-- What will the order for maintenance pending suit say?
+What will the order for maintenance pending suit say?

-- How will the payments be made?
+How will the payments be made?

-- Do the payments have to be made directly to the spouse?
+Do the payments have to be made directly to the spouse?